DOJ calls out Dems for ignoring less-redacted Mueller report, serving subpoena instead

 NADLER SLAMS BARR'S DECISION TO SKIP HOUSE HEARING, THREATENS CONTEMPT CITATION

 Politico reported Tuesday that only two lawmakers -- Collins and Sen. Lindsey Graham, R-S.C. -- had viewed the less-redacted version, both of whom said that the changes have no bearing on Mueller’s conclusions.
-Democrats boycotted the less-redacted version, saying Barr should provide an unredacted version instead.
+Senate Majority Leader Mitch McConnell, R-Ky., was also planning to look at it.
+Democrats boycotted the less-redacted version, however, saying Barr should provide an unredacted version instead.

 Collins, after viewing the report last month, said that the report’s look at the question of potential obstruction “includes only four redactions in total” and reinforces Mueller’s main conclusions that there was no evidence of collusion between the Russians and the Trump campaign, and that there was insufficient evidence to bring an obstruction-of-justice charge against President Trump.

-By Wednesday evening, however, the controversy had moved to Barr’s scheduled appearance at the House Judiciary Committee on Thursday.
-Nadler demanded that Barr, who was scheduled to testify to the committee Thursday, be questioned by committee staff instead of lawmakers -- a request that led Barr to decline to show up
+By Wednesday evening, however, the controversy had moved to Barr’s scuttled appearance at the House Judiciary Committee on Thursday.
+Nadler had demanded that Barr be questioned by committee staff instead of lawmakers -- a request that led Barr to decline to show up.

 “Congress and the Executive branch are co-equal branches of government, and each have a constitutional obligation to respect and accommodate one another’s legitimate interests.
 Chairman Nadler’s insistence on having staff question the Attorney General, a Senate-confirmed Cabinet member, is inappropriate,” Kupec said.